CyberArchitect777/hackathon3-byte-to-eat-project/README.md

 Logo: Purple (#5058A8) \ Fork grey (#BCBEC0) \ Circle grey (#F0F2F1)

-UI is Minimalist and simple with a tech-y edge to ensure an easy-to-use site.
+UI is minimalist and simple with a tech-y edge to ensure a clean, easy-to-use site.

 ### Wireframes